trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/growth-stock-selection.md

 **Check with Money:**
 ```
-Hey Money, [TICKER] is growing fast but not profitable.
+Hey Money Monty, [TICKER] is growing fast but not profitable.
 Can you assess:

 1. How much cash are they burning per quarter?
 2. How much cash do they have on hand?